Discover it® Balance Transfer review: The most rewarding balance transfer card available

 Your primary focus should be paying off your credit card debt after transferring your balance, but there are a few cash back cards worth considering once that’s handled.
 Discover cards don’t necessarily pair very well with each other, so a card from another issuer with rewards that will cover your biggest expenses outside Discover’s rotating bonus categories would be a smart choice.

-A flat-rate cash back card would be an effortless way to earn boosted rewards on all purchases outside Discover’s cash back calendar or your categories’ $1,500 quarterly spending limit.
-The Wells Fargo Active Cash℠ Card would be excellent for this job since it squeezes unlimited 2 percent cash rewards on purchases.
+A flat-rate cash rewards card like the Wells Fargo Active Cash® Card would be an effortless way to earn boosted rewards on purchases outside Discover’s cash back calendar or your categories’ $1,500 quarterly spending limit.
+The Wells Fargo Active Cash® Card would be excellent for this job since it squeezes unlimited 2 percent cash rewards on purchases.
+This doubles all your cash rewards earned outside of Discover’s rotating categories and it’s a value you don’t have to wait till the end of the year to enjoy fully.

 The Discover it Balance Transfer card is undoubtedly one of the best balance transfer cards on the market.